Dr. Jennifer Wolgemuth

 Dr. Jennifer Wolgemuth, Assistant Professor, Educational Measurement and Research (Qualitative Research)

-Current Research Projects
+recent Research Projects

-Marn, T., & Wolgemuth, J.R. (in press).
+Marn, T., & Wolgemuth, J.R.
+(2017).
 Purposeful entanglements: A new materialist analysis of transformative interviews.
-Qualitative Inquiry.
+Qualitative Inquiry, 23(5), 365-374.

-Wolgemuth, J.R., Agosto, V., Lam, Y.H., Riley, M., Hicks, T.A., & Jones, R. (in press).
+Wolgemuth, J.R., Agosto, V., Lam, Y.H., Riley, M., Hicks, T.A., & Jones, R. (2016).
 Storying transition-to-work for/and youth on the autism spectrum in the United States: A critical construct synthesis of academic literature.
-Disability and Society.
+Disability & Society, 31(6), 777-797.

 Wolgemuth, J.R.
 (2016).
 Driving the paradigm: (Failing to teach) methodological ambiguity, fluidity, and resistance in qualitative research.
-Qualitative Inquiry.
-Published online in advance of print.
+Qualitative Inquiry, 22(6), 518-525.

 Wolgemuth, J.R., Erdil-Moody, Z., Opsal, T., Cross, J., Kaanta, T., Dickmann, E., & Colomer, S. (2015).
 Participants’ experiences of the qualitative interview: Considering the importance of research paradigms.
-Qualitative Research, 15, 351-372.
+Qualitative Research, 15(3), 351-372.